brinsley-ngasi/2021-ss-ambidextrousorganization/Course work Presentation Version 2.md

 ## What is an Ambidextrous Organization ?

----Diegram i drew with hand ---
+---Diagram i drew with hand ---

 Establishment of project teams that are structurally independent units, each having its own processes, structures and cultures that are intergrated into the existing management hierachy.